Kuranishi structure: History

 If the moduli space is a smooth, compact, oriented manifold or orbifold, then the integration (or a fundamental class) can be defined.
 When the symplectic manifold $X$ is semi-positive, this is indeed the case (except for codimension 2 boundaries of the moduli space) if the almost complex structure $J$ is perturbed generically.
 However, when $X$ is not semi-positive (for example, a smooth projective variety with negative first Chern class), the moduli space may contain configurations for which one component is a multiple cover of a holomorphic sphere $u\colon S^2 \to X$ whose intersection with the first Chern class of $X$ is negative.
 Such configurations make the moduli space very singular so a fundamental class cannot be defined in the usual way.

 The notion of Kuranishi structure was a way of defining a virtual fundamental cycle, which plays the same role as a fundamental cycle when the moduli space is cut out transversely.
-It was first used by Fukaya and Ono in defining the Gromov–Witten invariants and Floer homology, and was further developed when Fukaya, Oh Yong-Geun, Hiroshi Ohta, and Ono studied Lagrangian intersection Floer theory.
+It was first used by Fukaya and Ono in defining the Gromov–Witten invariants and Floer homology, and was further developed when Fukaya, Yong-Geun Oh, Hiroshi Ohta, and Ono studied Lagrangian intersection Floer theory.